Sophie Blanchard: Legacy

 Norwich Duff, who had witnessed Blanchard's ascent and the accident, recorded:

 On hearing she had died, the proprietors of the Tivoli Gardens immediately announced that the admission fees would be donated for the support of her children, and some spectators stood at the gates appealing to the citizens of Paris for donations.
 The appeal raised 2,400 francs, but after the collection it was discovered that she had no surviving children, so the money was used instead to erect a memorial, topped with a representation of her balloon in flames, above her grave in Père Lachaise Cemetery.
 Her tombstone was engraved with the epitaph "victime de son art et de son intrépidité" ("victim of her art and intrepidity").
 The remainder of the money, about 1,000 francs, was donated to the Lutheran Église des Billettes which Blanchard had attended.
 Though not rich, at the time of her death she had cleared the debts left to her by her husband and was financially secure.
 Each of her ascents had cost her around 1,000 francs, not including the cost of maintenance of the balloon.
 In her will she left property worth between 1,000 and 50,000 francs to the daughter of some acquaintances.

 The story of her death was recounted throughout Europe.
 Jules Verne mentioned her in Five Weeks in a Balloon and, in The Gambler, Fyodor Dostoevsky likened the thrill of committing oneself in gambling to the sensation that Blanchard must have felt as she fell.
 For others, her death proved a cautionary tale, either as an example of a woman exceeding her station (as with Grenville Mellen, who said that it proved "a woman in a balloon is either out of her element or too high in it") or as the price of vanity for attempting such spectacular shows.
 Charles Dickens commented "The jug goes often to the well, but is pretty sure to get cracked at last".
 A novel inspired by Blanchard's story, Linda Donn's The Little Balloonist, was published in 2006.

-Released in 2019, The Aeronauts features a character, "pilot" Amelia Rennes (played by Felicity Jones), who was partly inspired by Blanchard.
+Released in 2019, The Aeronauts features a character, Amelia Rennes (played by Felicity Jones), who was partly inspired by Blanchard.